TheFreshPenguin/apigame/README.md

-Welcome to the first API-based game ever.
+Welcome to the first MMO-API-based game ever.
 The goal of the game is to manage a fleet of bots on a unexplored mysterious land.
-Program and optimize your own client that will control your army of bots and make them Mine, collect, build, farm ressources.
+Program and optimize your own client that will control your army of bots and make them Mine, collect, build, farm resources and survive the hostile environment as well as the other players.

 # API requests